lizzary/Quantitative-Strategy-Management-and-Monitoring-System-Platform/readme.md

 ### 10.2 Trigger Label Action `POST /api/label/trigger/?label_uuid=...&trigger=...`

 **View**: `LabelTriggerView`
-**Permission**: `IsAuthenticated`
+**Permissions**: `IsAuthenticated`
 **Query Parameters**:
-*   `label_uuid` (Required): The UUID of the target Label instance to look up via `InstanceHashTable`.
+*   `label_uuid` (Required): The UUID of the target label instance to look up via `InstanceHashTable`.
 *   `trigger` (Required): The action to trigger, must be `'0'` or `'1'`, corresponding to `trigger_0` and `trigger_1` respectively.

 **Flow**:
-1. Validates parameters.
+1. Validate parameters.
-2. Checks if the corresponding user's `EventBus` has been started via `StartEventBusEngine`.
+2. Check if the corresponding user's `EventBus` has been started via `StartEventBusEngine`.
-3. Uses `InstanceHashTable.get_instance_by_uuid(label_uuid)` to find the specific Label instance by UUID. **This is key to achieving cross-model dynamic lookup**.
+3. Use `InstanceHashTable.get_instance_by_uuid(label_uuid)` to find the specific label instance by UUID. **This is key to achieving dynamic cross-model lookup**.
-4. Calls `LabelTriggerManager.call(label_instance, f'trigger_{trigger}')` to **directly execute** the specified trigger method.
+4. Call `LabelTriggerManager.call(label_instance, f'trigger_{trigger}')` to **directly execute** the specified trigger method.
-5. Manually calls `eventbus.process()` to **process the event queue**.
-This step is crucial because the direct call to `call()` might have triggered some events (e.g., the trigger function might have called `publish` internally); letting the event bus process these newly generated events is necessary to see the complete chain reaction effect.
+5. Manually call `eventbus.process()` to **process the event queue**.
+This step is crucial because directly calling `call()` might trigger some events (e.g., the trigger function might internally call `publish`), and letting the event bus process these newly generated events is necessary to see the complete chain reaction effect.
-6. Returns the operation result.
+6. Return the operation result.

-**Purpose**: Provides a generic interface for the frontend to manually trigger a specific action of a Label and advance the event chain.
-For example, a "Run Backtest" button on the frontend could call this API to trigger the `trigger_0` action (calculate performance metrics) of a strategy's "Sharpe Ratio" Label, which might further trigger subsequent events like risk assessment and report generation.
+**Purpose**: Provides a generic interface for the frontend to manually trigger a specific action of a label and propel the event chain.
+For example, a frontend "Run Backtest" button could call this API to trigger the `trigger_0` action (calculate performance metrics) of a strategy's "Sharpe Ratio" label, which might further trigger subsequent events like risk assessment and report generation.

-(Documentation for Chapter 10 API Interfaces is being updated along with the project.
-Last update: 29-8-2025)
+(Documentation for Chapter 10 API Interfaces is being updated along with the project, last update date: 29-8-2025)

 ---